gdennany/iusg-syllabus-sharing/README.md

-# IUSG Congress Bill Dashboarding Site
+# IUSG Syllabus Sharing Site

 ## How to check out and run
 1. Make sure IntelliJ IDEA, Git, and jdk 8 (1.8) are installed